Zack-ai-data/mrdiy-junior-data-engineer-assessment/README.md

 | Python | Multi-level pivot (month grouped above metrics) | Jan-25 → [sales_qty, sales_amt, sales_cost, profit] |

 ✅ All calculated values have been verified identical to the reference (`sql_test-expected`).
-Only the visual structure differs — the underlying logic and results remain consistent.
+Only the visual structure differs where the underlying logic and results remain consistent.

 > Percentage Display Clarification
 > In the provided Excel reference (`sql_test-expected`), contribution metrics are displayed as percentages (e.g., 45%).